 If you make a personal injury claim, your lawyer can request an interim payment from the defendant.
 The interim payment may cover the cost of any income lost if the claimant cannot work whilst recovering from their injuries.
 Or the interim payment can cover the claimant’s medical expenses or the cost of care.
 We will go into more detail about what costs interim payments can cover later in this guide.
-The important thing to remember though is that an interim payment can only be requested if the case is in your favour.
+Remember though, an interim payment can only be requested if the case is in your favour.

-This guide will look closely at what is needed for your case to be valid.
-What’s more, we will also explain how to make a personal injury claim interim payment request.
-To begin your claim, please get in touch with Accident Claims UK right away.
+This guide will look at what is needed for your case to be valid.
+We will also explain how to make an interim payment request for a personal injury claim.
+To begin your claim, please get in touch with Accident Claims UK.

 What are interim payments?
 In a personal injury claim, a claimant will sometimes receive an interim payment.
 A personal injury claim interim payment is paid out before the claimant receives their final compensation payout.
 The purpose of an interim payout is to cover a claimant’s immediate expenses following their accident.

 An interim payment is paid after the defendant has admitted liability for the claimant’s injuries before the claim has been settled.
 Moreover, the interim payment will be deducted from the claimant’s final compensation payout.
 The majority of personal injury claims are settled out of court.
-However, whether your claim is settled in court or out of court, your solicitor can still request an interim payment for you.
+However, whether your claim is settled in court or out of court, your solicitor can still request an interim payment.
 They are often requested when parts of the case are taking a while to settle.
-So rather than wait until the conclusion of the case you can request parts of the compensation early.
+So rather than wait until the conclusion of the case, you can request parts of the compensation early.

 Becoming injured may be disruptive to your life.
 For example, if you suffer from a life-changing injury, you may spend weeks in the hospital or have to go into a rehabilitation unit.
 You may have to take extended leave from work.
 If your injuries are severe, you may not return to work or may have to retrain for a new job.